About Us

 26 Foot Trailer

 The Sunline was a great 2-person home.
 But once we bought our property and stopped staying at campgrounds, we wanted to share our retreat with our family and friends.
 Back in the day there were no slides to extend the living space and we needed a more-space-place.
-“How about a mountain cabin?”
+Once again, we thought, “How about a mountain cabin?”
 We hired an architect, met with a builder and gagged on the price.

 Disillusioned we headed back to Florida.
 Somewhere along I75 we had an epiphany; a wicked great, more cost effective, idea.
 Yup, you guessed it, “We don’t need a house for people to visit, we need a bigger trailer!”
 And so we began a year long search for the perfect mountain home on wheels.